image credits: theodysseyonline.com

 Maybe the first step in doing away with these absurd identities is not obsessing over what she/he should be, but rather appreciating the uniqueness of each individual.

 Degree of Thought is a weekly community column initiated by Tetso College in partnership with The Morung Express.
 Degree of Thought will delve into the social, cultural, political and educational issues around us.
 The views expressed here do not reflect the opinion of the institution.
-Tetso College is a NAAC Accredited UGC recognized Commerce and Arts College.
-The editors are Dr. Hewasa Lorin, Anjan Behera, Dr. Salikyu Sangtam, Nivibo Yiki, and Kvulo Lorin.
+Tetso College is a NAAC Accredited UGC recognised Commerce and Arts College.
+The editors are Dr Hewasa Lorin, Anjan Behera, Dr Salikyu Sangtam, Nungchem Christopher, and Kvulo Lorin.
+Portrait photographer: Rhilo Mero.
 For feedback or comments please email: email@example.com.